How frustrating! How exhausting!

 Prolonged infancies

-God created us to grow to adulthood – spirit, soul and body.
-Scripture calls us to do just that.
-The role of leaders, like the role of parents, is to encourage and affirm this process, not to ensure that everyone except the leaders remains perpetually one-down.
+God created people to grow to adulthood – spirit, soul and body.
+Scripture tells us to do just that.
+Our Lord calls his church to encourage and affirm this process, not to ensure that all except a chosen few remain perpetually one-down.

-Paul modeled the type of fathering that raises up adults – and releases people into adulthood.
-He wrote to the believers in Corinth, still young in the Lord:
+Paul modeled the type of leadership that raises up adults – and releases people into adulthood.
+He wrote to the believers in Corinth:

 I’m writing as a father to you, my children.
 I love you and want you to grow up well, not spoiled.
 There are a lot of people around who can’t wait to tell you what you’ve done wrong, but there aren’t many fathers willing to take the time and effort to help you grow up.
 (1 Cor.
 4:14–15 MSG)